peepo5/ppmo-site/public/offline/_COMPLETE/md/en-3.0-main.md

 Addiction to porn and masturbation is a battle between components of the mind.
 The internal struggle for control is fought so hard yet lost so frequently, leaving many feeling hopeless.
 The logical part of our brain (the pre-frontal cortex, which represents our true self the most) has the desire to leave the addiction once and for all.
 But little do we know that the primitive part of our brain (the amygdala) is the part of the brain that blindly wants addiction to continue - so we must have an understanding of our brain to become free.

-But why do people complain about PMO more than any other addiction? - This is for the simple fact that it is embarrassing to talk about.
+But why is PMO most annoying? - This is because it is embarrassing to talk about.
 Due to human nature and shame, it is often kept under wraps, getting progressively worse over the years, trapping the user for the rest of their lives.
 It is hard to approach friends and family about it because it would seem weird and incredibly awkward.
 This is the part of it that is most likely the worse.
 Those with addictions to smoking, food, drugs, and other instant pleasures can approach others and relatively easily find professionals to fix their issues.
 Societies can criticize the people producing what causes the addiction, and then collective progress can be made.
 But due to the awkward nature of talking about porn, such a collective sentiment is likely never to happen.

 **How do we overcome failing?**
 To succeed in escaping from PMO, you need to have a fundamental paradigm shift in your mind.
 Your mental paradigm is your framework of concepts that dictate your outlook on the world and your abilities - this is a broader control of the mind through mindfulness and an understanding of neuroplasticity.
 The user that leaves the trap forever needs to understand these ideas.